Mogashni/Mogashni/README.md

-- 👋 Hi, I’m @Mogashni, a full time Full Stack Engineer Student
+- 👋 Hi, I’m @Mogashni, a Junior UX Designer Passionate about the Bitcoin space
-- 👀 I’m interested in mastering the cascade fix among other things :-)
+- 👀 I’m interested in simplifying userflows and helping to get more adooption :-)
-- 🌱 I’m currently learning HTML,CSS and Flexbox
+- 🌱 I’m currently learning ux by contibuting as much as I can to Bitcoin Core.
 - 💞️ I’m looking to collaborate on open source projects

 <!---